kstenerud/concise-encoding/cte-specification.md

 discussion = `@@@
 A verbatim string is not constrained like normal strings are.
-It can contain problematic characters like ", `, \ <, > and such, which are interpreted literally.
+It can contain problematic characters like ", `, \ <, > and such, which are interpreted literally ("\n" does not represent "newline" in this text).

-Three at-symbols (`@`) are being used to mark the end-of-string in this example, so we can't use that exact character sequence in the string contents.
+Three at-symbols (`@`) are being used to mark the end-of-string in this example, so that exact character sequence must not occur in the string contents.

 The initial newline after the initial at-symbols in this example is not part of the string; it terminates the end-of-string identifier.
 The actual text begins